phelim-h/encord-agents/docs/installation.md

 python -m pip install encord-agents
 ```

+!!! warning
-> ℹ️ This project requires `python >= 3.10`.
-If you do not have python 3.10, we recommend using, e.g., [`pyenv`](https://github.com/pyenv/pyenv){ target="\_blank", rel="noopener noreferrer" } to manage your python versions.
+    This Project requires `python >= 3.10`.
+If you do not have Python 3.10, we recommend using, e.g., [`pyenv`](https://github.com/pyenv/pyenv){ target="\_blank", rel="noopener noreferrer" } to manage your Python versions.

 ---

-## In an isolated environment (recommended)
+## Using an Isolated Environment (Recommended)

-There are multiple ways of maintaining python environments.
-Below,
+We recommend installing the Encord agents library in an isolated environment.
+There are several options available.

 ### Venv

-To avoid installing `encord-agents` with your global python installation, you can create a virtual environment with `venv` and install it there.

-First create a new virtual environment.
-In this example, we name it `agents-venv` but you can choose whatever.
+1. Create a new virtual environment.
+In this example, we name it `agents-venv` but you can choose any name you see fit.

 ```shell
 python -m venv agents-venv
 ```

-Once it's created, you can activate it.
-Activating it will make the modules that you installed in that virtual environment available in python:
+2. Next, activate your virtual environment.
+This ensures that any modules you install remain isolated and that all previously installed modules in the environment are available for use in Python.

 ```shell
 source agents-venv/bin/activate
 ```

-Now you should see the environment before the cursor in your terminal.
+3. Once activated, the environment name is displayed before the cursor in your terminal.

 ```shell title="example"
 (agents-venv) $
 ```

-Now install `encord-agents` as above:
+4. Install the `encord-agents` library.

 ```shell
 python -m pip install encord-agents